Section 8 Company Registration- NGO Registration

 Step 1:- Documentation

-In order to start a section 8 company, the first step is to collect all the necessary documents such as,
+To start a section 8 company, the first step is to collect all the necessary documents such as,

 - Director Identification Number (DIN)